 Affix lids and rings: Place lid on jar and screw on a metal band.

-Move jars to canner: Use a jar lifter to place jars into the hot canner, ensuring that jars are covered by 1 to 2 inches of water.
+Move jars to water bath canner: Use a jar lifter to place jars into the hot canner, ensuring that jars are covered by 1 to 2 inches of water.

 Wait a sec: Turn off heat and wait 5 minutes.
 Why?
 Allowing the jars to cool in the water slightly before lifting them into air temperature can help to prevent siphoning.
 (This is a recommendation from experience, but not a safety requirement.)